 The North Platte River watershed is revered as one of the most iconic fly fishing destinations in North America, as well as the world.
-Flowing through expansive canyons and sloping valleys, its tributaries, including Brush Creek, French Creek, and the Encampment River, French Creek Sportsman’s Club offers over 20 miles of pristine, exclusive private water accessible by way of rafts, drift boats, or wading.
+Flowing through expansive canyons and sloping valleys, its tributaries, including Brush Creek, French Creek, and the Encampment River, French Creek Sportsmen’s Club offers over 20 miles of pristine, exclusive private water accessible by way of rafts, drift boats, or wading.

-French Creek Sportsman’s Club is part of Brush Creek Lodge, a collection of all-inclusive guest ranches encompassing 30,000 acres in Southern Wyoming.
+French Creek Sportsmen’s Club is part of Brush Creek Lodge, a collection of all-inclusive guest ranches encompassing 30,000 acres in Southern Wyoming.
 These guest ranches uphold the past western ranch heritage and tradition while continuing to operate as authentic cattle ranches.
 They strive to enrich this legacy while working tirelessly to make sure the lands are well cared for and at the same time enhanced for future generations.

 Reservations & Rates

 Prices are based on time of year, accommodation requested, and availability.

 Prices start at $2,000/person/night for the first 4 guests and $1,250 for each additional guest.

 • Upland bird hunts are $500/half day

 • Waterfowl hunts are $300/half day

 Included in your stay at French Creek Sportsmen's Club is lodging, and guide service, one guide per each 2 anglers as well as transportation to and from the rivers.
 Airport shuttle from Saratoga, all Brush Creek crafted spirits, beer and wine and non-alcoholic beverages.
 It also includes additional activities including but not limited to shooting, ammo for shooting, archery range, hiking, horseback riding, bicycling, Ranger adventures and other leisure pursuits.